Think-N-Kreate-Ltd/AGIS-control-firmware/note-for-andy.md

 # improvement working on
  - ~~change SPIFFS to LittleFs~~
- - can try SD card (maybe FAT) <- trying mySD.h
+ - can try SD card (maybe FAT) <- ~~trying mySD.h~~
+    - update:
- - cannot directly use ESP Web lib to read .html etc
+    - mySD.h cannot directly use ESP Web lib to read .html etc
- - can read and store into a String
+      - but can read and store into a String var
- - maybe only store data is enough
+      - useless, just use additional place
+      - image cannot do that
+    - SdFat can use but is a little difference
+    - **change a SD card, then can use SD.h now**
  - buzzer test
  - everyone can accese the web page(?)
  - check for first aid kit item(?) <- there is nothing